MastMind/MineTunnel/README.md

 ## Point-to-Point UDP tunnel

-The trivial simplest case.
-This scenario is the gist of tunneling.
+The simplest case.
+This scenario displays the gist of tunneling.
 Let's draw the topo:

             tun0                                                 tun0